 So, what to do in the Grand Canyon with kids?

 Take a Railway Tour

 It’s fantastic to take a railway tour from Williams to Grand Canyon.
-This vintage train offers five classes of service for this scenic over 2-hour ride.
+This vintage train offers five classes of service for this scenic over a 2-hour ride.